How do you set up a local testing server?

 To get around the problem of async requests, we need to test such examples by running them through a local web server.

-One of the easiest ways to do this for our purposes is to use Python's
+Another way to achieve this is to use Python's

 Note: Older versions of Python (up to version 2.7) provided a similar module named